 Anyway, it led me to buying some Rice Chex as a special treat, and then the idea for healthier Muddy Buddies came like pure inspiration.
 It’s been really fun inspiration to act on.

-The traditional recipe of Mudy Buddies (also known as Puppy Chow) has butter, chocolate chips, and powdered sugar in it.
-I know from childhood experience that recipe is absolutely addicting and delicious, but I honestly have no desire to eat powdered-sugary things anymore.
+The traditional recipe of Muddy Buddies (also known as Puppy Chow) has butter, chocolate chips, and powdered sugar in it.
+I know from childhood experience that recipe is absolutely addicting and delicious, BUT I honestly have no desire to eat powdered-sugary things anymore.
 This version is obviously less sweet, but it’s an amazing little Christmas season snack.
 I love them frozen, for some reason.
 The honey gets thick and chewy and is so yummy contrasted with the crispy Chex.

 Now, this is no weight-loss recipe.
 While not low in calories, fat, or natural sugars, this is a more nutrient-dense higher-fiber version of Chex Muddy Buddies.
 The ingredients are all whole foods except the Chex themselves (I’ve yet to hear of a Chex tree).

 About that Coconut